What Happens In Orlando In January?

 January is an extreme month in Orlando; there is a crazy crowd until everyone goes home after Christmas holidays, followed by likely the lowest crowds of a year with a small increase in the crowds for Martin Luther King Jr. Weekend.
 If you want to enjoy Orlando, in cases where there are fewer people and also when the climate in Florida is cooler and more favorable, you should visit the theme parks and resorts in January.
 As an added benefit, you can get the lowest prices of a year at the Universal hotels on-property.
 The festive events offered by the park in November and December end in January and seasonal decorations and crowds fall.
 However, celebrations usually last until the first week of this month.
 After the first days of January, you can expect the Walt Disney World crowd to return home.
 Winter is a free and relaxing season at Disney World.
 So when you sleep in, you can experience many rides and attractions without having to wait long.
 It should be easier than normal to secure the desired room at a price you can afford, and you can order at the most desirable Disney restaurants.

-This average temperature can help you determine what the weather is like in January and it was very useful to plan months before.
+This average temperature can help you determine what the weather is like in January making it helpful to plan month in advance.
 January is the coldest month of the year, but it has days that are still warm and comfortable.
 This is not a rainy season, so you should be able to maximize your time in the park without the weather disturbances.

 Average hours of sun: The average solar exposure time in January is slightly less than 220 hours.
 The average sun time is 7 hours a day.
 The tropical climate of Florida and the proximity of the equator make the sun fairly constant throughout the year.

 Rains: There is only the possibility of low rainfall with an average monthly precipitation of 57 mm and not very humid.
 Therefore, if you want a nice winter vacation, you should visit in January.
-However, this is not entirely predictable: El Niño had a very wet January season in Orlando in 1998, so be prepared.
+However, this is not entirely predictable and climate changes may vary.

-You can wear pants or shorts.
+You can wear jeans or shorts.
 If you plan to stay in the park all day, you should bring a coat, as it can be cold in the morning and at night.
 No matter what time of the year, when you walk, you should wear comfortable shoes.
 If rain is quite possible, a raincoat or poncho should be worn if it is available.
-Even if it’s not raining, the waterproof coat will be useful for water rides on the Islands of Adventure.
+Even if it’s not raining, the waterproof coat will be useful for water rides.
 Pack a lightweight sweater and jacket and take them along with you when you travel, if necessary, to accommodate the potential for large temperature changes.
 Even if you do not feel the rain for a long time, you can bring an inevitable raincoat and umbrella for subtropical sprays.
 Bring shorts, skirts and dresses for a warm day and pants so you can remain comfortable should in case the weather cools.